Immigration: Push and pull factors

+Discrimination and punishment based on sexual orientation and gender identity are legally sanctioned in numerous nations, with some imposing the death penalty for same-sex acts.
+This pattern of discrimination manifests in immigration policies, where laws can restrict access to services and safe asylums for marginalized groups, including people of colour and members of the LGBTQ community.
+The countries where asylum is sought are also not entirely free from discrimination, complicating efforts to achieve safety.

 Economic migrant

 The Indo-Bangladeshi barrier in 2007.
 India is building a separation barrier along the 4,000 km border with Bangladesh to prevent illegal immigration.

 The term economic migrant refers to someone who has travelled from one region to another region for the purposes of seeking employment and an improvement in quality of life and access to resources.
 An economic migrant is distinct from someone who is a refugee fleeing persecution.

 Many countries have immigration and visa restrictions that prohibit a person entering the country for the purposes of gaining work without a valid work visa.
 As a violation of a State's immigration laws a person who is declared to be an economic migrant can be refused entry into a country.

 The World Bank estimates that remittances totaled $420 billion in 2009, of which $317 billion went to developing countries.